-From December 28 – March 1, 2021 all foreigners over the age of 6 traveling to Turkey by air must have a negative COVID-19 PCR test taken within 72 hours of crossing the border.
+From December 28, 2020 to May 26, 2021 all foreigners over the age of 6 traveling to Turkey by air must have a negative COVID-19 PCR test taken within 72 hours of crossing the border.
 Starting on December 30, foreigners entering the country by land can also take a PCR test at the border.
 Travelers who refuse the test will be required to quarantine for 14 days.
 This requirement does not apply for transiting passengers.
 Visitors must also register online within 72 hours of traveling.

 Slovenia requires Ukrainian tourists have a negative COVID-19 test done within 48 hours of arrival.
-The list of Ukrainian laboratories approved by the National Laboratory of Health, Environment and Food of Slovenia can be found here.
-More information on entering Slovenia – https://www.gov.si/en/topics/coronavirus-disease-covid-19/border-crossing/
+More information on entering Slovenia can be found here

 Albania requires 14 day self-isolation.

-Starting on November 11, passengers over the age of 11 flying from Ukraine to France will be required to present a negative COVID-19 PCR test taken no more than 72 hours before the flight.
+As of November 11, passengers over the age of 11 flying from Ukraine to France are required to present a negative COVID-19 PCR test taken no more than 72 hours before the flight.